Best Graphic Design Tools for Entrepreneurs in 2026: Honest Reviews from Someone Who's Been There

 • Professional vector and raster design in one app

-• Pixel persona for photo editing within the same app
+• Pixel persona for raster editing within the same app

 • Export persona for precise asset exports

-• Affinity Publisher and Affinity Photo available separately (or bundled)
+• Affinity Publisher and Affinity Photo available (separate purchases or as a bundle)

 • No subscription — ever